Questions to Ask Before Hiring a Condemnation Lawyer

 At McFarland PLLC, we want the best result for an owner seeking compensation in a condemnation matter.
-If you are looking for a condemnation attorney, we hope that you are able to select the most qualified litigator and the one best suited to your particular case.
-Here are some questions that you should ask any attorney you are considering for your condemnation case.
+If you are looking for a condemnation attorney, you need the information necessary to select the most qualified litigator and the one best suited to your particular case.
+Here are some questions that you should ask any attorney you are considering to represent you.

 - “What is your relevant experience?”

 A condemnation case represents the property owner’s only opportunity to be compensated for the taking of some or all of their property.
 For many property owners, it is the most important lawsuit they will ever be involved in.
 The most impactful decision the property owner will make is the attorney who will represent them.
 Before hiring an attorney to represent you in a condemnation case, you have to be certain the attorney has relevant experience handling these specific kinds of cases.
 The first lawyer who contacted you may not always be the most experienced.
 Likewise, the lawyer with the most information about the project that resulted in the taking of your property may not have the most relevant history handling these kinds of cases.
 The only way to know for sure is to ask.

 - “How many condemnation cases have you tried to a jury verdict on behalf of property owners?”

 Many cases are resolved before the jury trial stage.
 However, experienced practitioners will tell you that some cases simply have to be tried to achieve the compensation to which the property owner is entitled.
 You need to know how many times the attorney has been to the courthouse representing property owners.
 If the answer is less than twenty, that particular attorney probably does not have the relevant experience to represent you in your case.

 - “How many special commissioners’ hearings have you attended on behalf of property owners in the last two years?”